 - Employment, workplace health and safety, and anti-discrimination laws

 - Merging with another charity

-Need advice about the law affecting charities and fundraising?
+Need advice about the law affecting charities, fundraising and social enterprises?
 Call us today